iAdControl.com have built this website with web accessibility in mind.

 We have integrated a number of enhancements to make using this website accessible for people with disability.

-We have ensured most of our web pages are compliant with Web Accessibility Initiative (WAI) and conforms to Web Content Accessibility Guidelines (WCAG) 2.0 Level A. We have tested on AChecker and WAVE tools.
+We have ensured most of our web pages are compliant with Web Accessibility Initiative (WAI) and conforms to basic Web Content Accessibility Guidelines (WCAG).
+We have tested on AChecker and WAVE tools.

-We are working on improving our website to higher WCAG standards.
-The highest and latest success criteria is 2.1 AAA.
+We are working on improving our website to higher WCAG standards, legally we should be meeting 2.1 AA standards.

 Our website content links are not ambiguous.
 All our links are descriptive and have purpose, from the link text alone the user can determine their next move.
 Also, all the content links in the white background are green and underlined when the user hovers the mouse over the links.

 We have made use of descriptive headings, which identifies the content within.

 Most of our images have alternative text embedded in the HTML where relevant so when the image itself cannot be displayed, the relevant alternative text will show as a substitute.